-- Remove the bones from the pot, and add broth.
+- Strain the stock to remove any bones and (optional) add broth.
+Set aside.

 - Once bones are cooled, you'll be able to pull even more chicken from them.

-- Mix in additional seasonings and vegetables and simmer for around 4-5 minutes until tender.
+- Add the stock, mix in additional seasonings and simmer for around 4-5 minutes until veggies are tender.

-- Ladle the cooked soup over cooked noodles serving bowl.
+- Ladle the cooked soup over cooked noodles in a bowl and enjoy!